Pinafore/qb/README.md

 To install, prepare MySQL, and read in the Wikipedia SQL dumps execute the following:

 1. Install MySQL `sudo apt-get install mysql-server` and `sudo mysql_secure_installation`
-2. Configure MySQL to allow file access by changing `/etc/mysql/my.conf` per http://stackoverflow.com/questions/32737478/how-should-i-tackle-secure-file-priv-in-mysql
-3. Login with something like `mysql --user=root --password=something`
+2. Login with something like `mysql --user=root --password=something`
-4. Create a database and use it with `create database wikipedia;` and `use wikipedia;`
+3. Create a database and use it with `create database wikipedia;` and `use wikipedia;`
-5. `source enwiki-20170401-redirect.sql;` (in MySQL session)
+4. `source enwiki-20170401-redirect.sql;` (in MySQL session)
-6. `source enwiki-20170401-page.sql;` (in MySQL session)
+5. `source enwiki-20170401-page.sql;` (in MySQL session)
-7. This will take quite a long time, so wait it out...
+6. This will take quite a long time, so wait it out...
-8. Finally run the query to fetch the redirect mapping with the SQL command below
+7. Finally run the query to fetch the redirect mapping and write it to a CSV by executing `bin/redirect.sql` with `source bin/redirect.sql`.
+The file will be located in `/var/lib/mysql/redirect.csv` which requires `sudo` access to copy
-9. The result of that query is CSV file containing a source page id, source page title, and target page title.
+8. The result of that query is CSV file containing a source page id, source page title, and target page title.
 This can be interpretted as the source page redirecting to the target page.
 We filter namespace=0 to keep only redirects/pages that are main pages and trash things like list/category pages

 These references may be useful and are the source for these instructions: